The role of polarization field terms in a model for a cavity quantum material: Toy model

 where $\hat{H}_{\mathrm{int}}^{(g)}=\hat{H}-\hat{H}_{\mathrm{em}}^{(g)}$, with $\hat{H}_{\mathrm{em}}^{(g)}=\omega(\hat{a}^{\dag}\hat{a}|_g+1/2)$, and $\hat{P}_{0}^{(g)}$ is the polarization field mode which is introduced in the gauge $g$, with $\hat{P}_0^{(\mathrm{Coulomb})}=0$.

-Different physical observables may be associated with the ``light'' or ``matter'' degrees of freedom in each gauge.
-The photon number operator, for example, is defined in a gauge $g$ by the canonical operators as $\hat{n}^{(g)}=\hat{a}^{\dag}\hat{a}|_{g}$.
+An observable which is associated with ``light'' or ``matter'' in one gauge, can be associated with mixed degrees of freedom in the next.
+The photon number operator is defined in a gauge $g$ by the canonical operators as $\hat{n}^{(g)}=\hat{a}^{\dag}\hat{a}|_{g}$.
 Each gauge introduces a unique gauge-invariant definition of the photon number operator, which can be expressed in the form

 where $\hat{E}_{T,0}$ is the uniform mode of the transverse electric field.
 Each of these operators is associated with a different ``photon number'' observable, which provides different predictions for the ground state occupation in each gauge, as shown in Fig.~\ref{fig:photon-number}.
-This is because the photon is defined relative to a different transverse field in each gauge; namely, the transverse electric field, $\hat{\bm{E}}_{T}$, in the Coulomb gauge, or transverse displacement fields, $\hat{\bm{D}}_{T}^{(g)}=-\hat{\bm{\Pi}}|_{g}=\hat{\bm{E}}_{T}+\hat{\bm{P}}_{T}^{(g)}$, in the dipole or Peierls gauges.
+This is because the photon is defined relative to a different transverse field in each gauge.
+In the Coulomb gauge, this is the transverse electric field, $\hat{\bm{E}}_{T}=-\hat{\bm{\Pi}}|_{\mathrm{Coulomb}}$; however, in the dipole or Peierls gauge, the photon is defined in terms of a unique transverse displacement field, $\hat{\bm{D}}_{T}^{(g)}=-\hat{\bm{\Pi}}|_{g}=\hat{\bm{E}}_{T}+\hat{\bm{P}}_{T}^{(g)}$.
 We note in particular that the Coulomb and Peierls gauge definitions are distinct.